epoll31/next.js-p5.js/README.md

+# Next.js p5.js Template

+## Using This Template

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+### Running the Server

-First, run the development server:
+Use the following command to run the development server.

 ```bash
 npm run dev